mattyradiuk/nodeJS-server/README.md

 When the server is **up**, you can check it out by visiting it on [http://radiuk.ca/server](http://radiuk.ca/server)

 ### TODO:
-1) Find an appropraite CSS framework to make it look decent
+1) Find an appropraite CSS framework to make it look decent which is taking much longer than anticipated...
 2) Organize and layout the main page listing
 3) Come up with a way to distribute index files for sub directories
 4) Get a SSL certificate (need SSH capability for this) so I can finally use https